bk-software/hu-image-slider/README.md

 # Step 5 - About page is clickable
 Duplicate the homepage link code and adjust it to the about page

+# Step 6 - Move javascript code to app.js

+# Step 7 - We add function to remove of duplicate code
+The function get a linkId and pageToHide and pageToShow and show the right page